Gophers defensive coordinator Joe Rossi learned the ropes in Division-III

 On the early evening of Nov.
 3 in Champaign, Ill., the Gophers’ football season lay in shambles.
 A 3-5 Illinois team had just administered a 55-31 beatdown of Minnesota, and the stats behind it made the outcome look even worse.

 The Fighting Illini tore through the Gophers defense for 646 total yards.
-They galloped for 430 yards.
+They galloped for 430 rushing yards.
 And they had four touchdown plays of 67 yards or longer in dropping Minnesota to 1-5 in the Big Ten.

 Something had to be done, and the next day coach P.J.
 Fleck fired defensive coordinator Robb Smith, replacing him with defensive line coach Joe Rossi on an interim basis.